 - Over a medium heat, toast whole cumin seeds, shaking pan for 1-2 minutes until they pop and crackle.

 - Puree soup in batches in a blender or food processor.
-Add water if necessary if soul is too thick.
+Add water if necessary if soup is too thick.

 - Garnish each bowl with reserved florets, toasted onions and cumin seeds.
 Drizzle each bowl with melted browned butter.